 I can’t tell you how often I hear women say they can’t do push-ups.
-What’s more, I continue to see trainers instructing female clients to perform “girly” push-ups, with their knees on the floor.
+What’s more, I continue to see trainers instructing female clients to perform “girl push-ups” with their knees on the floor.

-“Girly” push-ups.
-This term gets me heated, ladies.
-For many, this modification, actually limits or delays progress and strength gains—and to call this modification “girly” is just downright condescending.
+“Girl push-ups.”
+This term gets me heated.
+For many, this modification, actually limits or delays progress and strength gains—and to call this modification “girl” is just downright condescending.

 What if you’re not new to push-ups and already include them in your training program, and you’re looking for ways to continue progressing it and building your push-up strength?
 Perhaps you might be ready to start working your way toward one-arm push-ups.

 Yes, you read that correctly.
 Not only can women do push-ups, we also have the ability to do them with one arm.